sidb70/sidb70/README.md

 ## About Me

 - 🔭 I’m currently working on **Byzantine-Secure Decentralized Federated Learning**.
-- 🌱 I’m currently learning **computer vision for robotic systems, distributed systems**.
+- 🌱 I’m currently learning about**distributed systems and computer vision for robotic systems**.
 - 👯 I’m looking to collaborate on creating _ML/AI_ systems that are secure and are _scalable_.
 - ⚡ Fun fact: I have never centered a `<div>`.